-Business law, corporate and community fitness/wellness, developmental/adapted physical education, geology, gerontology, Latin American studies, military science
+Aging studies, business law, corporate and community fitness/wellness, developmental/adapted physical education, geology, Latin American studies, military science

-Sixteen: agriculture, chiropractic, dental, engineering, forestry, law, medicine, mortuary science, occupational therapy, optometry, osteopathic medicine, pharmacy, physical therapy, podiatric medicine, theology, veterinary medicine
+Thirteen: chiropractic, dental, engineering, law, medicine, mortuary science, occupational therapy, optometry, osteopathic medicine, pharmacy, physical therapy, podiatry, veterinary medicine

 Art teaching, human resource management, elementary/secondary school administration, family nurse practitioner, financial planning, microbiology, music industry audio production, public relations, toxicology